Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 This is the only way to be sure that your drum set positioning will be on par and comfortable for YOU.

-The hi-hat stand has a clutch that secures the top cymbal to the rod.
+The hi-hat stand with a clutch that secures the top cymbal to the rod.
 Most hi-hat cymbals are clearly marked as “TOP” and “BOTTOM” to make installation easier – so simply install them using these indications.

 Make sure that your hi-hat cymbals are at least 7-8 inches higher than the snare drum, and that the pedal operating the clutch is in a place where your left foot will comfortably reach it.